 How to Save a GIF from Twitter

 Something you’ll see on Twitter more than anywhere else is reaction GIFs, or GIFs used to respond to other messages and comments without typing any words.
-Twitter has an entire GIF search engine that makes it easy to find the right GIF to send, either in a direct message or in a reply tweet to someone else on your feed, with easy categorical suggestions like Agree, Applause, High Five, and many more.
+Twitter’s entire GIF search engine makes it easy to find the right GIF to send, either in a direct message or in a reply tweet to someone else on your feed, with easy categorical suggestions like Agree, Applause, High Five, and many more.

 As you might expect, you’re bound to see a million GIFs on the platform that you like.
 Unfortunately, keeping those Twitter GIFs on your computer or phone is more challenging than it should be.
 Right-clicking on the desktop site reveals the option to copy the GIF URL, but that’s all you get!